I. Outlook

 OZK Token OZK is the protocol token of the OpenZK network, designed to provide utility and governance functions.
 It will play a significant role in driving the network, facilitating transactions, and aligning incentives within the ecosystem.
 Users can use ozETH and the anticipated future OZK to pay gas fees on the network, supporting the basic utility of OZK.

-OpenZK will adopt a non-inflationary token model.
+The OpenZK network will adopt a non-inflationary token model.
 It is expected that, where applicable and based on community governance decisions, a portion of gas fees paid in OZK may be removed from supply and allocated to pools for community/ecosystem initiatives.

 ++Technical Analysis++